msandoval55/pub.repo/README.md

 ```

 ## View DiskSpace on C Drive
+Invoke remote commands with the server | Using Invoke Cmdlets
 ```Powershell
 #Verify the disk space using the invoke cmdlet
 Invoke-Command -ComputerName "servername" -ScriptBlock {fsutil volume diskfree c:}